joemccall86/cop5600-term-paper/term_paper.md

 average expected utility compared to the baseline algorithm used.
 Assuming the abstraction is valid, this indicates the strategy would be successful if employed by actual law enforcement.

+The work done by Qian et al. [@qian16] successfully introduce a more realistic scenario when simulating GSGs.
+The use of the RMAB is a useful abstraction of the real-world dilemma between exploring new areas and patrolling existing areas.
+The results of the experiment clearly show an improvement over existing models, especially as learning rounds increase.
+Care must be taken to address the fact that poachers are often well-funded [@inbook] and have just as much observability of the defenders as the defenders do of the poachers.

+GSG-I was introduced by Wang et al. [@wang19] revealed that real-time information adds a measure of complexity to GSG, but makes the abstraction more accurate.
+Furthermore, while their simulations could only train on small games, the resulting trained neural network out-performed existing extensive-form games when tested in a larger game.
+This is a very successful advancement in the field and will likely lead to more sophisticated patrol strategies.

+* MINION - Is this seemingly the ultimate solution?
+How would it perform against GSG-I?
+How can its work be combined with previous work discussed in this paper?
+* Additional insight - how this problem is still not fully addressed, and what could be done in further research.

 However, the assumption that adversaries act with bounded rationality may only be useful in the short-term.
 Access to computing resources (and even the PAWS